Jamie-Page/MS2-Project/README.md

 Second bug I came across.
 Its not so much a bug but it was when I clicked on a card and it was correct the card turned white and it did not look good one bit.
 So I put a thumbs up icon.
+# Deployment

+This project is hosted using GitHub pages, deployed from the main branch.
+The site will update automatically upon new commits to the master branch.
+To deploy the project correctly on GitHub pages, the landing site must he named index.html

+If you want run the project locally you need to clone the repository directly into your favorite editor by writing to the terminal the following: git clone https://jamie-page.github.io/MS2-Project/

+# Credits

+All the Crypto images are off google images but i resized them all to 100x100 for all of them.

+# Code Validation
+Validated the HTML code with W3C and no error found.

+Validated the CSS code with W3C and no error found.